 - Clothing Consultant

 - Men’s Furnishings Salesperson

-In 2016, there was an estimated number of 4,602,500 jobs for Retail Salesperson in 2016 (in the United States for Retail Salesperson.
+There were about 4,602,500 jobs for Retail Salesperson in 2016 (in the United States).
 New jobs are being produced at a rate of 1.7% which is below the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Retail Salesperson by 2026.
 The BLS estimates 670,300 yearly job openings in this field.

 The states with the most job growth for Retail Salesperson are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.

 The salary for Retail Salespersons ranges between about $18,400 and $41,530 a year.

 Retail Salespersons who work in District of Columbia, Washington, or Hawaii, make the highest salaries.

 How much do Retail Salespersons make in different U.S. states?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Retail Salespersons: